 Place your hands alongside your ribs and raise your chest for a low cobra.
 It is important to press the tops of your feet and your pelvis into the floor.
 (Your knees will then not be on the floor.)
 Inhale as you lift your chest , exhale as you lower—five times.
 Then hold cobra pose while you breathe in and out of your belly.
 In low cobra lift one leg and lower it back down—five times for each leg.

 Bhujangasana (cobra pose – this is low cobra).
-Note that hands are alongside the ribs, shoulders squeezed together, chest thrust forward, knees off the floor.
+Notice that hands are alongside the ribs, shoulders squeezed together, chest thrust forward, knees off the floor.
 Floor contacts are the pelvis and the tops of feet.

 Raise both arms and legs off the floor (locust pose) and hold for five breaths.
 Breathe in and out of your belly.
+(If space allows arms can also be extended forward or sideways or along the body, but off the floor.)

 Doing locust pose with my Embodied Liturgy class at Satya Wacana Christian University in Salatiga, Central Java, Indonesia

-Then EITHER Uddiyana Bandha
+Then Uddiyana Bandha

 Demonstration of uddiyana bandha